Why Do Dogs Love Their Belly Rubs?

 Most people assume it’s their response to getting tickled and that’s right.

-The uncontrollable leg-kicking during a good belly rub is an involuntary action and it is known as “scratch reflex” or “tickle response”.
-The nerves linked to their spinal cord activates when they receive a belly rub.
+The uncontrollable leg-kicking during a good belly rub is an involuntary action and it is known as the “scratch reflex” or “tickle response”.
+The nerves linked to their spinal cord activate when they receive a belly rub.
 These automatic responses protect dogs from any kind of danger.
-The leg-kicking is an instruction from their spinal cords even before their brain could interpret the action.
-Basically, it’s self-preservation.
+The leg-kicking is an instruction from their spinal cords even before their brain can interpret the action.
+It’s self-preservation.

 Understand your pet: Build a trust